 We use open source software in some of our applications, including our Opera browsers which incorporate Chromium browser technology, and we will use open source software in the future.
 We are supportive of the open source community, and we regularly engage with open source software communities and release internal software projects under open source licenses and anticipate continuing to do so in the future.
 The terms of many open source licenses to which we are subject have not been interpreted by U.S. or foreign courts, and there is a risk that such licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our ability to sell or distribute our applications.
 Additionally, we may from time to time face threats or claims from third parties claiming ownership of, or demanding release of, the alleged open source software or derivative works we developed using such software, which could include our proprietary source code, or otherwise seeking to enforce the terms of the applicable open source license.
 These threats or claims could result in litigation and could require us to make our source code freely available, purchase a costly license or cease offering the implicated applications unless and until we can re-engineer them to avoid the alleged infringement.
 Such a re-engineering process could require significant additional research and development resources, and we may not be able to complete it successfully.
-In addition to risks related to license requirements, our use of certain open source software may lead to greater risks than use of third party commercial software, as open source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code may be limited or lost entirely, and we are unable to prevent our competitors or others from using such contributed software source code.
-Any of these risks could be difficult to eliminate or manage and, if not addressed, could adversely affect our business, financia
+In addition to risks related to license requirements, our use of certain open source software may lead to greater risks than use of third party commercial software, as open source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code we contribute to open source projects is publicly available, our ability to protect our intellectual property rights with respect to such software source code may be limited or lost entirely, and we are unable to prevent our competitors or others from using such cont